oeg1n18/Foundation_ML/README.md

 # Foundation_ML
-This notebook shows the fundamental methods that ML uses.
-Using only linear regression a number of different types of models are built.
+This repo covers the fundementals of regression, softmax regression, probabilisitic regression and PCA.
+All methods used are based on the fundamental linear algebra with no use of packages like tensorflow or pytorch.